Updated: 4th September 2020

 Updated: 28th January 2020

-Entrepreneurs’ Relief is a tax relief scheme which allows for a reduced rate of Capital Gains Tax (CGT) to be paid upon the sale or solvent liquidation of a limited company.
-Those who qualify for Entrepreneurs’ Relief pay just 10% CGT on qualifying gains as opposed to the standard rate of 20%, up to a lifetime limit of £1 million.
+Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief prior to April 2020, is a tax relief scheme which allows for a reduced rate of Capital Gains Tax (CGT) to be paid upon the sale or solvent liquidation of a limited company.
+Those who qualify for Business Asset Disposal Relief pay just 10% CGT on qualifying gains as opposed to the standard rate of 20%, up to a lifetime limit of £1 million.

-Originally intended to reward success and encourage entrepreneurs to set up in business, the scheme has become increasingly controversial in recent years with many calling for a rethink on how Entrepreneurs’ Relief is handled.
+Originally intended to reward success and encourage entrepreneurs to set up in business, the scheme has become increasingly controversial in recent years with many calling for a rethink on how Business Asset Disposal Relief is handled.
 Worth an estimated £2.4bn to directors last year, questions are being asked as to whether this is a suitable use of government funds.

-In order to have a valid claim for Entrepreneurs’ Relief, these above conditions must have been met for at least 24 months leading up to the disposal; the company must also have traded during this time.
+In order to have a valid claim for Business Asset Disposal Relief, these above conditions must have been met for at least 24 months leading up to the disposal; the company must also have traded during this time.

 Many owner-managed SMEs find there is simply no one willing or suitable to pass the company on to when the time comes for them to leave the business either due to retirement or a desire to move on.
 In these instances, directors may choose to place the company into a formal liquidation procedure known as a Members’ Voluntary Liquidation – or MVL.